List of EastEnders characters introduced in 2018: Hayley Slater

 When the family receive the late Charlie Slater's (Derek Martin) taxi cab, they decide to sell it, but Hayley fixes it to use it for fares.
-Hayley is caught using it illegally by a police officer, who urges her to get a valid license, but Hayley gives up on becoming a taxi driver due to the length of the process.
+Hayley is caught using it illegally by a police officer, who urges her to get a valid licence, but Hayley gives up on becoming a taxi driver due to the length of the process.
 Hayley confides in Jean about being pregnant after the lack of trust towards her to look after Hope and Jean insists that the father shares responsibility.
 Jean sets up a meeting between Hayley and Dave (Will Rastall), a married man Hayley had an affair with and who Jean assumes is the father.
 Stacey finds out Hayley is pregnant when she interrupts Jean adjusting Hayley's clothes and Stacey demands to know if Martin is the father; after denying Martin is the father and snapping, Hayley decides to leave.
 Jean announces Hayley's pregnancy to the family in order to prevent Hayley from leaving and despite initial anger towards Jean, Hayley changes her mind when the family throw a baby shower for her.
 Hayley is unhappy when Jean orchestrates a reunion with her mother, Bev Slater (Ashley McGuire).
 Bev lies to Hayley about a changed positive lifestyle, but Hayley is angered by Bev's suggestion of blackmailing Alfie and further angered when Bev goes through her belongings.
 Hayley and Bev argue and berate each other, with Bev leaving Hayley when she bleeds.
 Upon Jean working out Alfie is the baby's father, Hayley goes onto the balcony of her family's old flat whilst drinking, but is talked down by Jean.
 Kat calls social services, who offer Hayley support.